Vu-citizen/RDP-VPN/README.md

 </p>
 <p>

-Next we will look at the IP again using the VM browser now that we have connected the VPN to Japan.
-The website www.whatismyipaddress.com shows yet another IP address using the VPN from Japan.
-This is quite amazing.
+In example 4d, We look at the address on the website called www.whatismyipaddress.com and notice that, even though it is connected to the Netherlands, it shows us the actual IP of the address is actually in the United Kindom for some reason, the number in the IP address remains the same in the application so we are masking the IP address.

 </p>
 <br />